Chord chart: Slash notation

-Slash notation is a form of purposefully vague musical notation which indicates or requires that an accompaniment player or players improvise their own rhythm pattern or comp according to the chord symbol given above the staff.
+Slash notation is a form of purposely vague musical notation which indicates or requires that an accompaniment player or players improvise their own rhythm pattern or comp according to the chord symbol given above the staff.
 On the staff a slash is placed on each beat (so that there are four slashes per measure in 4/4 time).

 Slash notation and rhythmic notation may both be used in the same piece, for example, with the more specific rhythmic notation used in a section where the horn section is playing a specific melody or rhythmic figure that the pianist must support, and with slash notation written for the pianist for use underneath improvised solos.

 Nashville notation

-Nashville notation or Nashville Number System is a method of writing, or sketching out, musical ideas, using numbers in place of chord names.
-For example, in the key of C major, the chord D minor seventh can be written as "2−7", "2m7", or "ii7".
+Nashville notation or Nashville Number System is a method of notating chord changes using numbers based on scale degrees, in lieu of chord names.
+For example, in the key of C-Major, the chord D-minor-seventh can be written as 2−7, 2m7, or ii7.

 "The musicians in Nashville use the Nashville Number System almost exclusively for conveying a song's structure and arrangement in the recording studio."

-In the key of C, C=1, D=2, E=3, and so on for all seven notes in the key.
-Similarly, in the key of G, G=1, A=2, B=3, and so on up to F=7.
-So, the chord progression C///F///G///C/// in the key of C would correspond to 1///4///5///1/// in Nashville notation, while G///C///D///G/// in the key of G would also become 1///4///5///1///.
+In Nashville Notation, the chord numbers map to the chord built diatonically on each scale degree in the Major key -- or the closest relative Major key -- of the song.

+Chords can be built in the same way for all twelve Major keys.